etherpilled/etherpilled/README.md

 ## 🚀 About Me

 - 🧑‍💻 **Core developer at [Infinite Trading Protocol](https://github.com/infinite-trading-protocol)**, driving the development of decentralized trading infrastructure.
-- 🏗️ Specializing in modern frontend frameworks, scalable backend services, and blockchain/Web3 integrations.
+- 🏗️ Specializing in ML/AI, API's, Databases, and modern frontend frameworks, scalable backend services, and blockchain/Web3 integrations.
 - 🔎 Passionate about open-source, clean architecture, and delivering seamless user experiences.
-- 📊 Data science enthusiast leveraging Python and R for robust analytics and automation.
+- 📊 Data science enthusiast leveraging Python, Bash and R for robust analytics and automation.

 ---

 ## 🏆 Achievements & Highlights

-- 🚀 Led core smart contract and frontend work at Infinite Trading Protocol.
+- 🚀 Led core backend, smart contract and frontend work at Infinite Trading Protocol.
 - 💡 Built and maintained high-performance apps with Next.js, TypeScript, and React.
 - ☁️ Deployed scalable serverless solutions on Vercel.
-- ⚡ Integrated advanced analytics using Python, R, and Plumber.
+- ⚡ Built advanced APIs using Python, R, Express and Plumber.
-- 🔒 Contributed to secure, robust Web3 dApps and libraries.

 ---